Entropay and Online Casinos

 Currency conversion fees are also a concern with Entropay.
 When a user sets up an Entropay account, the website will ask the user to select a currency.
 Once that currency is selected, the Entropay account exclusively operates in that particular currency, and any subsequent Entropay cards that are created to make online payments will also function in that selected currency.
 This selected currency cannot be changed later, so the website encourages the user to select the one that the user will be using the most.
 Entropay does notify that if the user spends money in a different form of currency, he or she may be charged a currency conversion fee of some kind.

 No matter what market across the globe, Entropay has always allowed the customer to create an Entropay account or card for free.
 However, the top up fees may vary, depending on the country.
-As of April of 2018, Entropay reduced the costs associated with transactions from debit and credit cards issued in the European Union.
-Ultimately, the top up fees were lowered to just 1% in total.
+As of April of 2018, Entropay reduced the costs associated with transactions from debit and issued in the European Union.
+Ultimately, the top up fees was lowered to just 1% in total.
 However, Entropay importantly noted that the top up fees in all other countries were still 4.95%.
 It did state that they were actively negotiating for lower fees in more countries and that they hoped the future would provide a more fair set of fees for users all over the world.

 In terms of data security and consumer protection, Entropay’s website simply states that it is “as secure as your bank.”
 Specifically, Entropay explains that they are bound and are regulated by the same rigorous standards that banks are regulated by, while also simultaneously being backed by the latest forms of new technologies and security measures.
 Entropay does not expound as to what these regulations actually are nor, does it explain what forms of technology and security measures are actually being implemented to protect privacy and ensure data security.
 In terms of protecting against fraud, Entropay’s website does claim that it has an industry leading anti-fraud system which is designed to prevent almost all fraudulent activity in its entirety.
-Entropay informs its customers that purchases will never appear on his or her bank statement, and that Entropay’s prepaid cards protect the customer from fraud and/or suspicious charges.
+Entropay informs its customers that purchases will never appear on his or her bank statement and that Entropay’s prepaid cards protect the customer from fraud and/or suspicious charges.
 Moreover, the cards are disposable, so the user can create or cancel his or her Entropay cards at any time that they wish.

 Entropay also has a section on its website that allows the users to report fake Entropay apps or websites so that Entropay can investigate it.
-Accordingly, Entropay provides a several helpful tips to its users to help identify and report fake apps online, such as looking at the logo or app icon, identifying typos or sloppy writing in the app description, and the app itself has an unbalanced and poorly formatted interface for the user.
+Accordingly, Entropay provides several helpful tips to its users to help identify and report fake apps online, such as looking at the logo or app icon, identifying typos or sloppy writing in the app description, and the app itself has an unbalanced and poorly formatted interface for the user.
 These tips for “fake” app reporting are seemingly a positive thing to add to the website.
 However, upon closer review and the overall presence of the “data security” section on the website, it seems that Entropay added this portion because fake Entropays were prevalent in the market space and that users were being taken advantage of too often.

 If a user wishes to close his or her account on Entropay, I would recommend doing so in advance and to monitor it closely.
 The website only provides a single means of unilateral account termination for the user.
 Specifically, Entropay requires the user, that is trying to close out the account, to “contact them” and provide the username and email address that is associated with his or her account that is going to be terminated.
-This system does not allow for the user to have any say or control in this process, and ultimately allows for Entropay to be in charge of your accounts final life cycle.
+This system does not allow for the user to have any say or control in this process and ultimately allows for Entropay to be in charge of your accounts final life cycle.